desmap/ale-sensible/README.md

 - **Easily remove and add ALE SENSIBLE**, sometimes you want it uninstalled and `:ALEToogle' wouldn't help
 - **Experience Vim/Neovim as what they are**, slick, minmalistic editors, not some jarring Frankenstein-IDEs

-**Don't waste your time with setting up, maintaining _linters_,** reading their docs and asking maintainers how to use it; _it's. just. a. linter._, move on, code and create stuff.
-A linter should fix _your_ code, it's not the way around.
-Linters are overrated: Actually most of us are less productive with linters than without because of 'configuration porn', finding rigth defaults, getting the liner fast, fixing wrong linter warnings and testing different linting engines for days.
+**Linters are overrated:** Actually most of us are less productive with linters than without because of 'configuration porn', finding right defaults, getting the liner fast, fixing wrong linter warnings and testing different linting engines for days.
 Only because ALE is asynchornous doesn't make it less distracting.

 ## Install